CALL FOR ARTIST SUBMISSIONS 2019

-JONATHAN FERRARA GALLERY proudly hosts an annual call for artists for NO DEAD ARTISTS.
-The call is open through 16 JUNE, 2018 and the exhibition participants are selected by an ever-changing group of three prestigious arts professionals.
-The exhibition itself is installed in the gallery for the entire month of September with an opening reception in conjunction with the Arts District New Orleans' First Saturday Gallery Openings on 1 September 6-9pm.
+JONATHAN FERRARA GALLERY proudly hosts an annual call for artists for the 23rd Annual NO DEAD ARTISTS: International Juried Exhivibition of Contemporary Art.
+The call is open through 17 JUNE 2019 and the exhibition participants are selected by an ever-changing group of three prestigious arts professionals.
+The exhibition itself is installed in the gallery for the entire month of September with an opening reception in conjunction with the Arts District New Orleans' First Saturday Gallery Openings on 7 September 2019, 6-9pm.

 The exhibition was created in 1995 to give a voice to emerging artists.
 NO DEAD ARTISTS has become an exhibition that has time and again discovered new and emerging talent and is one of the most celebrated art exhibitions in the South.